 Human Subjects Research Restart

-Beginning September 23, 2020, UT principal investigators may apply to resume certain types of human subjects research that have been paused due to the COVID-19 pandemic.
+Beginning May 17, 2021, all tiers (A-D) of Human Subjects Research may be reactivated with associate dean for research (ADR) and Institutional Review Board (IRB) approval.
 The plan, linked below, covers the university’s guiding principles as they relate to human subjects research.
 This plan to resume activities has the overarching goal of keeping everyone as safe as possible while increasing research activity in a phased approach and maintaining safety protocols.
 Efforts to resume human subjects research will follow the principles outlined in UT’s overall Research Restart plan but also require attention to new issues, including informed consent of participants, required processes for COVID-19 screening and positive test notification, and assessment of COVID-19 transmission risk as well as potential benefits to study participants.

 There are 3 requirements that must be in place before you may reactivate or begin face-to-face human participant interactions: